Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Saber Dervish – Prickle Pear

-The dervish slime is another that had many failed combinations.
-I initially planned to combine the dervish with something more volatile, since it is relatively safe to be around.
+Saber Dervish – The dervish slime also had many failed combinations.
+I initially planned to combine the dervish with something more volatile since it’s relatively safe to be around.
 However the chaos it causes when hungry was way more damaging than I expected.
-I did not want to have to deal with it exploding on top of all that.
+I didn’t want to deal with explosions on top of that.

 boomRad